Context, Judgement, Deduction: First-order logic

-\begin{constr}[The arrow category] Consider a jNDT.
+\begin{rem}[The arrow category] Consider a NDT.
 Because it is closed under finite powers (\Cref{powers}) we can compute

-and we will show how the operations defined on $\mathbb{P}$ lift to (a suitable subcategory of) $\mathbb{P}^\to$ thanks to the closure under finite limits.
-We will come back to this in \Cref{proptorules}. \end{constr}
+and we will show how the operations defined on $\ff$ lift to (a suitable subcategory of) $\ff\due$ thanks to the closure under finite limits.
+We will come back to this in \Cref{ciaone}. \end{rem}